AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 User story

 As a logged in user,
-So I can buy a fruit online,
+So I can buy an item online,
 I want to add an apple to my basket.
 ````